candaceavbailey/InstacartPythonAnalysis/README.md

 7. Are there differences in ordering habits based on a customer’s loyalty status?
 8. Are there differences in ordering habits based on a customer’s region?
 9. Is there a connection between age and family status in terms of ordering habits?
+10. What different classifications does the demographic information suggest?
+Age?
+Income?
+Certain types of goods?
+Family status?
+11. What differences can you find in ordering habits of different customer profiles?
+Consider the price of orders, the frequency of orders, the products customers are ordering, and anything else you can think of.